4691 Van Dyke Road Lutz FL 33558

 Poison oak exposure can cause a skin irritation that's annoying but rarely dangerous.
 However, poison oak can cause severe allergic reactions in some people and inhaling its smoke can cause life-threatening symptoms.
 If you have a severe dermatitis reaction or think you've inhaled poison oak smoke, call your medical provider or seek emergency medical care immediately.

-To speak with a poison oak specialist today in Holiday, call (813) 536-3212 or contact Evolution online.
+To speak with a poison oak specialist today in Holiday, call (813) 536-3212 or contact Dr. Christopher Van Benschoten online.

 Sources: